 SECTION 1.
-This Act shall be known as the Charter of the City of Ozamiz.
+This Act shall be known as the Charter of Ormoc City.

-ARTICLE I.-General Provisions
+ARTICLE I-General Provisions

 SEC.
-2. Territory of the City of Ozamiz.-The City of Ozamiz which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Misamis, in the Province of Misamis Occidental.
-The President of the Philippines may, by executive order, increase the territory of the City of Ozamiz by adding thereto such contiguous barrios or municipalities as may be necessary and desirable in the public interest.
+2. Territory of Ormoc City.-Ormoc City which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Ormoc, in the Province of Leyte.

 SEC.
-3. Corporate character of the City.-The City of Ozamis constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter.
+3. Corporate character of the city.-Ormoc City constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal-corporation, to be exercised in conformity with the provisions of this Charter.

 SEC.
-4. Seal and general powers of the City.-The City have a common seal, and may alter the same at Pleasure.
-It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution and exercise all the powers hereinafter conferred.
+4. Seal and general powers of the city.-The city shall have a common seal, and may alter the same at pleasure.
+It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, Prosecute and defend to final judgment and execution, and exercise all the powers hereinafter conferred.

 SEC.
-5. The City not liable for damages.-The city shall liable or held for damages or injuries to person or property arising from the failure of the Municipal Board, the Mayor or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof.
+5. The city not liable for damages.-The city shall not be liable or held for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law ordinance, or from negligence of said Municipal Board or other city officers or employees while enforcing or attempting to enforce the provisions thereof.

 SEC.
-6. Jurisdiction of the City.-The jurisdiction of the City of Ozamiz for police purposes shall be coextensive with its territorial jurisdiction, and shall extend to three miles from the shore into the Panguil Bay; and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.
+6. Jurisdiction of the city.-The jurisdiction Ormoc City for police purposes shall be coextensive with its territorial jurisdiction, and shall extend to three miles from the shore into the Bay of Ormoc; and for the purpose bf protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply or within one hundred meters of a reservoir, conduit, canal aqueduct or pumping station used in connection with the city water service.

-ARTICLE II.-The Mayor
+ARTICLE II-The Mayor

 SEC.
-7. The Mayor.-His Election and Compensation.- The Mayor shall be the Chief Executive of the city.
-He shall be elected by the qualified electors of the city every four years in conformity with the provisions of the Election Law, provided that the incumbent Mayor and other local elective officials shall continue in office until their successors are elected and qualified.
+7. The Mayor-His appointment and compensation.-The Mayor shall be the chief executive of the city.
+He shall be appointed by the President of the Philippines, with the consent of the Commission on Appointments of the Congress of the Philippines, and shall hold office at the pleasure of the President.

 He shall receive a salary of not exceeding four thousand pesos a year.
-With the approval of the Secretary of the Interior, the Mayor may be provided, in addition to his salary, a non-commutable allowance of not exceeding two thousand pesos per annum.
+With the approval of the Secretary of Interior, the Mayor may be provided, in addition to h salary, a net commutable allowance of not exceeding two thousand pesos per annum.

 SEC.
-8. The Acting Mayor.-In the event of sickness, absence, or other temporary incapacity of the Mayor, or in the event of a vacancy in the position of Mayor, the City Treasurer shall perform the duties of the Mayor until said office shall be filled in accordance with law.
-If, for any reason, the duties of the office of the Mayor cannot be performed by the City Treasurer, said duties shall be performed by the City Engineer.
-In case of incapacity of the officials mentioned above to perform the duties of the Mayor, the President shall appoint or designate one.
-The Acting Mayor shall have the same powers and duties as the Mayor, and, if one appointed or designated is other than a government official, he shall receive the same compensation.
+8. The Acting Mayor.-In the event of sick absence, or other temporary incapacity of the Mayor, or in the event of a vacancy in the position of Mayor, the City Treasurer shall perform the duties of the Mayor until said office shall be filled in accordance with law.
+If for any reason, the duties of the office of the Mayor cannot be performed by the City Treasurer, said duties shall be performed by the City Engineer.
+In case of the incapacity of the officials mentioned above to perform the duties of the Mayor the President shall appoint or designate one.
+The acting Mayor shall have the same powers and duties as the mayor, and if one appointed or designated is other than a government official, he shall receive the same compensation.